stas3112rus/tic-tac-toe/README.md

-This version tic-tac-toe was writing on CSS, HTML and JS I used webpack to assembly JS files
+This version tic-tac-toe was writting on CSS, HTML and JS I used webpack to assembly JS files